raspberrypilearning/persuasive-data-presentation/en/step_4.md

 --- task ---

-Explore the [**World Happiness Index**](https://trinket.io/python/0507433548){:target="_blank"} project.
+Explore the [**World happiness index**](https://trinket.io/python/0507433548){:target="_blank"} project.
 This asks the user to choose what type of data is displayed to them in a graph.

 Could you give your user options about the type of data they want to see?

 Think about your own project and the data that you want your users to be able to explore.
-Draw inspiration from the example projects and **think about how your project could interact with the user**.
+Draw inspiration from the example projects and **think about how your user could interact with the project**.

 --- /task ---

 --- task ---

 Add user interaction to your project.
-Here is a reminder of some of the skills that you might need to do this:
+Here's a reminder of some of the skills that you might need to do this:

 --- collapse ---
 ---
 title: Interaction with the mouse
 ---

-You can create a `mouse_pressed()` function to work with the **p5** library.
-It allows a task to be carried out when the mouse is pressed.
+You can create a `mouse_pressed()` function to work with the `p5` library.
+This allows a task to be carried out when the mouse is pressed.

-The code below detect the colour of the pixel that has been clicked by the mouse:
+The code below detects the colour of the pixel that has been clicked with the mouse:

 --- code ---
 ---